mibur1/psy111/_build/html/_sources/book/week_4/0_Introduction.md

   name: python3
 ---

-# W4 - Introduction to Python III
+# W4 - Scientific computing

-In the previous week, ...
+In the previous week you learned about core concepts of Python, including control flow, functions, and classes.
+Today, we will finally explore some more practical applications and introduce some of the most important libraries and their functions which you will need for any kind of scientific computing.